 Take a look around where you are standing right now!
-I bet you will find a few potential subjects that will inspire you.
+I bet you can find a few potential subjects that will inspire you.

-You can find ice crystals everywhere, you don’t need to live in Winter Wonderland!
+You can find ice crystals everywhere, you don’t need to live in a winter wonderland!

-A frosty fridge hides all the good ideas and subjects for macro photos.
-You can use real snowflakes too in case you have it around you.
+A frosty freezer hides all the good ideas and subjects for macro photos.
+Of course, you can use real snowflakes if you live somewhere it snows.

 But simple ice cubes make ideal subjects for macro photos as well.
 You can make them look like crystals or diamonds.
 The only thing you have to do is play around with light and the depth of field.

-Carbonated water or an ice-cold beer is not only for killing your thirst.
-You may use them or your macro photography.
+Carbonated water or an ice-cold beer is not only for quenching your thirst.
+You may use them for your macro photography.

 Serve the drink in a glass or container that is suitable for your subject.
 Use an elongated champagne glass to let the bubbles form chains in the sparkling wine.
-If you have a glass from a famous coke brand, serve the beverage in that.
+If you have a classic Coca-Cola glass, serve the beverage in that.

 There are times when we don’t have the opportunity or resources to travel.
 Remember that fun time in 2020?

-Open up your make up drawer and make a bit of a mess.
-As a kid, I melted by mom’s lipstick and poured her eyeshadow powders on the floor.
+Open up your makeup drawer and make a bit of a mess.
+As a kid, I melted my mom’s lipstick and poured her eyeshadow powders on the floor.
 The small crystals of the powder sparkled all around in the sunshine.

 This way, nobody will be angry at you for your macro photography ideas.

-You can find stones even in front of your door.
+You can find stones just outside your front door.
 They might not sound exciting at first.
-But they are good macro subjects for your photography.
+But they are good subjects for your macro photography.

-Together, they give you a repetitive pattern, where no two stones or rocks are the same.
-Each will have a unique colour, shape and texture.
+Together, they give you a repetitive pattern where no two stones or rocks are the same.
+Each will have a unique color, shape, and texture.

-Single them out, or use in a group.
+Single them out or use them in a group.
 Change the depth of field to get unique results.
-You can’t go wrong.

 When I was a kid, I collected minerals that came with a magazine every month.
-They have fantastic crystalised elements that you can use as macro photography ideas.
+They have fantastic crystalized elements that you can use as macro photography ideas.

-Fruits and vegetables are a great way to start getting into macro photography.
+Fruits and vegetables are a great way to get into macro photography.
 You most likely have some around the house, so you’re already halfway there.

 By looking at them up close, you see a new world.
-They will give you rich degrees of colour and contrast, interesting shapes, textures and patterns.
+They will give you rich degrees of color and contrast and interesting shapes, textures, and patterns.
 They can be abstract or blown up larger than life to give them a powerful presence.

 You can also slice them up and take macro photos of the inner parts.
-Oranges, lemons and kiwi make good subjects.
+Oranges, lemons, and kiwis make good subjects.

 Do you want to spice things up a bit?
-Passion fruits, pomegranate and figs can serve you well in macro photography.
+Passion fruits, pomegranates, and figs can serve you well in macro photography.

 Peeling paint and rust are good tools for showing the passing of time.
 It is difficult to show time or movement in images, as they are still.

 There is a reason why natural objects appear many times on this list.
 We admire the natural world.
 We have such an array of things to photograph.
-As many people don’t get to see as close as you do, their interest increases.
+As many people don’t get to see these things as up close as you do, their interest increases.

 People wouldn’t know what a feather looks like up close.
 But you can show them with your macro photographs.

 Clothes and textiles are something very easy to work with.
-The chances are that you will have many different types already in your home.
+Chances are, you probably have a few different types already in your home.

-Different threads and changes in colours are all photographs worthy.
+Different threads and changes in colors are all photographs worthy.
 Especially when you get close.

 The best thing about using household items for macro photography is that they are already in your house.
-You don’t need to buy expensive flowers, cloths or go hunt down some insects.
+You don’t need to buy expensive flowers or clothes or go hunt down some insects.

 Walk around your living space and see what could be interesting if you get very close.
 Each item in your possession has an entire world living on it.

 Anything natural works wonders for macro photography ideas.
-Leaves are great because they come in many different types.
-They change in colour, size, shape and texture after falling from the tree.
+Leaves are great because they offer so much variety.
+They change in color, size, shape, and texture after falling from the tree.

-You can experiment with this subject, even showing the transition of seasons due to the change in colours.
+You can experiment with this subject, even showing the transition of seasons due to the change in colors.
 They have a texture similar to an aerial photograph of rivers stemming from tributaries.

-Yummy, food!
-If there is one area that macro photography really takes off in, it is in food photography.
+Yummy food!
+If there is one area that macro photography really takes off, it is food photography.

 Who doesn’t like to see well-dressed plates filled with scrumptious treats?
 You can take a close-up macro photo of bigger food items.

-Or you can use small pieces such as candies or even colourful sugar sprinkles.
-Getting in close emphasises the beauty, the texture, the colours while bringing out the flavour in the viewers taste palette.
+Or you can use small pieces such as candies or even colorful sugar sprinkles.
+Getting in close emphasizes the beauty, texture, and colors while bringing out the flavor in the viewer’s taste palette.

 Water droplets are great to work with.
 You can use them after a rainfall or even create them yourself with a spray gun.

-The best thing about these droplets is they add a texture to your image.
-They let you blur out the background, letting the colours shine through.
+The best thing about these droplets is they add texture to your image.
+They let you blur out the background, letting the colors shine through.